efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 ## Run GeoModelExplorer (gmex)

+Then, you can download an example geometry data file:

+{!start/get-geometry-example-file.md!}

-Then, you can run your local copy of `gmex` with:
+and run your local copy of the GeoModel visualization tool, `gmex`, with (assuming you are still in the build folder):

 ```bash
 ../install/bin/gmex